wp-plugins/cosmic-history-quotes/readme.txt

 == Changelog ==

+= 2.2.2 - 27.11.2013 - NS1.26.5.16 =
+* Update : Changes to date sequence and tested with different themes and with other natural time plugins.

 = 2.2.11 - 27.11.2013 =
 * Update : Tweaked a bit in a few places to work better with development version u-ching-decoder plugin.